Louis Auguste Say: Writings on economics

 Partly in reaction to his brother, Say became an economist at the age of forty-four, after he had become wealthy.
 For historian Marc Penouil, he was an "amateur" in this field.

 Say joined the Société Académique de Loire-Inférieure.
 He also met David Ricardo in England.
 He wrote four books about political economy between 1818 and 1836.
 He disagreed with his brother, Jean-Baptiste, about classical liberalism.
 Say focused on the relationship between worth and usefulness.
 He drew distinctions between national wealth and individual wealth.
 Contrary to classical liberals, he was in favour of tariffs as a way to encourage production.
 However, he was vehemently opposed to taxes.

 Personal life and death

 Say married Constance Maressal in 1809.
 They had four sons: Gustave, Achille, Constant, and Louis Octave Say.

 Say died on 6 May 1840 in Paris.
 He was sixty-six years old.

 Legacy

 Say's nephew, Horace Say, became a classical liberal economist.
 His grandnephew, Léon Say, served as the French Minister of Finance from 1872 to 1873, 1875 to 1877, 1877 to 1879, and again in 1882.
-His granddaughter, Princess Marie Say married first Henri Amédée de Broglie, and later Luís Fernando de Orleans y Borbón.
+His granddaughter, Princess Marie Say married first Henri Amédée de Broglie, and later Infante Luis Fernando of Spain.